alien-keric/SHERLOCK/LITTER.md

 it’s up to you to figure out what has happened and what data has been taken.
 ```

-its a pcap file inside
+its a pcap file inside the zip file( Task 3 can be answered after decoding the hex value using any tool from the pcap file
 ```
 ┌──(alienx㉿alienX)-[~/Desktop/PPP/SHERLOCK/LITTLE]
 └─$ ls